jorishermans/storagestack/packages/blockstack-provider/readme.md

 # Blockstack provider

-This is the implementation of blockstack within storage stack.
+This is the implementation of a blockstack provider within storage stack.

 ### Provider